bwilkinson-axway/meowage/README.md

 Dating App for Sophisticated Cats looking for a LTR

 To start:
-cd into ./backend and run ".mvnw spring-boot:run" then, cd into ./meowage/meowage and run "npm start"
+cd into ./backend and run "./mvnw spring-boot:run" then, cd into ./meowage/meowage and run "npm start"